 This time I’m sharing a new script that allows to get all PropertyBags for a Site Collection in SharePoint 2013 You can download the script from the following link: How to read all property bags in a SharePoint Site Collection

-Well, this was the question I made myself when I was creating a new virtual machine template for CloudShare’s Showcase.
+Well, this was the question I made myself when I was creating a new virtual machine template for CloudShare’s pre-configured environment templates.
 Basically, by default Visual Studio 2013 Community Edition doesn’t come with the Visual Studio 2013 Tools for Office installed…but of course, you can install them in your SharePoint & Office 365 development environment.

 This time I am sharing a PowerShell script about how to get the list of all SharePoint Groups and all the users per group in a SharePoint site using the Client Side Object Model in a PowerShell script: